-The ‘giant blossom’ visually transforms softly corresponding to the daylight and turning more saturated in the evening.
+During the day the giant softly corresponds to the daylight.
+By the evening the blossoming becomes more intensive - the interaction of the dichroic film and pre-programmed light shifts transforms it into color changing light sculpture.
 Although the installation is placed inside the glass gangway, the transparency of the architectural structure allows the passers-by to observe the sculpture from the outside.

 The installation is inspired by Titanum Arum, the largest unbranched inflorescence in the world.
 Because of its odor, which is like the smell of a rotting corpse or carcass, the titan arum is characterized as a carrion flower, and is also known as the corpse flower or corpse plant.

 night video: https://vimeo.com/407723961

 daytime video: https://vimeo.com/407745186

 Copenhagen light festival, Statens Kunstfond, Lite Nordic Spaces, Nohrcon and Ieva Baranauskaite.

 3rd by Ruta Palionyte